Fujifilm X-A3 vs Panasonic FZ300

 |14.||Panasonic FZ150||Y||stereo / -||-||-||mini||2.0||-||-||-|

 It is notable that the FZ300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The X-A3 does not feature such a mic input.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-A3 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-A3 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the X-A3 was succeeded by the Fujifilm X-A5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.